 Meditation has helped me more than anything.
 So has yoga.
 I will admit that at first, I thought these things were corny.
 (And, I am the only guy in my yoga class, but so what!!)
 Yet, words cannot express how much these two practices have changed my life for the better.
 They have shown me how to be still and quiet my mind.
 They have taught me to be present in the moment.
 They have done more for me than pills ever could.

 At first, I was intimidated by yoga so I started with meditation first.
-Once I learned that I could calm down and go at a slower place, I tried yoga.
+Once I learned that I could calm down and go at a slower pace, I tried yoga.
 If you suffer from ADHD, I highly recommend that you give meditation and yoga a try.

 Here is a video of an awesome guided meditation I really enjoy: